rainwyr/BayesianAB/README.md

 # Summary

+In real applications, Bernoulli is a good distribution for payer conversion, Poisson is a good distribution for count data, (e.g. how many moves a user makes in mobile game) and Bernoulli-Exponential is a good distribution for revenue data (once a user becomes a payer it's reasonable to assume the spend is right skewed).

 | Case ID | Application      | Distribution          | Effect  |
 | ------- | ---------------- | --------------------- | ------- |
 | 1       | Payer Conversion | Bernoulli             | False   |